anvix9/AWS-Token-Refresh-Automation-Guide-in-terminal-/README.md

    aws configure sso
    ```
 2. Follow the prompts and provide:
-   - Start url (if you have you IAM identity account, you can easily get it)
+   - Start url (if you have your IAM identity account, you can easily get it)
    - Key ID
    - Access key
    - Session token